Cloudxtreme/ProxyFS/README.markdown

 This is an early alpha.
 Currently it's more like a proof of concept than usable.
 You better don't use it yet.
 It will possibly delete all your files :-)

-Currently, we use mysql for logging.
+Currently, mysql is used for logging.
 Therefore, you'll have to install a mysql server.

+Please note, that you need space within the log directory, because each file is temporary written to the log directory and stored until it is replicated to each mirror.

 ## Run